kiml/PSOC_compiler/demo1/README.txt

 Note (after all your effort) the app does absolutely nothing - it's an empty app to understand the compile and link process.

+Note this makefile is all-in one so you can see the workings and hack it simply.
+Later demos use the included makefile framework.